gdlc/STAT_COMP/INCLASS/INCLASS_16.md

 For your submission to grade scope provide an R-script named `assignment.R` (match case).

-Your script should include 2 matrices named CI.LP and CI.BS, each assigned to the confidence bands using Linear predictor and Boostrap method.
+Your script should include 2 matrices named CI.LP and CI.BS, each assigned to the confidence bands using Linear predictor and Boostrap methods respectively.